Yash-H2077/Password-Cracking-lab/README.md

 ```
 ## Screenshots
 Refer to the above screenshots and output folders for better explanation

+## Notes
+- Dictionary attacks are faster for common passwords.
+- Brute-force is resource-intensive, therefore should be your last option.
+- Hashcat's `--show` option is useful for retrieving cracked passwords.
+- John-the-Ripper's `--show` is useful for retrieving cracked passwords